OscarPellicer/marp_template/template_slides.md

 Departament d'Enginyeria Electrònica
 Escola Tècnica Superior d'Enginyeria

-*This template demonstrates all the features available in the `extra.css` theme*
+*This template demonstrates all the features available in Marp + the `extra.css` theme*

 ---